Money in French: L’argent and How to Talk About It

 Dual-language subtitles, video-enhanced flashcards and a contextual dictionary all contribute to FluentU’s natural language learning process.

 - Here are 40 French banking terms, with some detours into investment and purchasing.

-Grow your commercial word interests with these three French business periodicals:
+Grow your commercial word interests with these two French business periodicals:

 - A classic since 1908, Les Échos was the first daily French financial newspaper.
 You’ll find your fill of economic analyses, as well as newer features on tech, marketing and ecologically sustainable businesses.

 - A relative newcomer, La Tribune was founded in 1985 as an economics-focused publication.
 It comes complete with a stock ticker and minute-by-minute news timeline.

 No matter what the economy does, remember: L’apprentissage d’une langue est toujours un bon placement, et le retour sur investissement est excellent.
 (Learning a language is always a good investment, and the return on investment is excellent.)